US announces indictment against former Cuban President Raul Castro

 20 May 2026•Update: 20 May 2026

-Acting Attorney General Todd Blanche announced Wednesday that the UZ Justice Department filed criminal charges against former Cuban President Raul Castro.
+Acting Attorney General Todd Blanche announced Wednesday that the US Justice Department filed criminal charges against former Cuban President Raul Castro.

 "We are announcing an indictment charging Raul Castro and several others with conspiracy to kill US nationals," Blanche said at a ceremony honoring four volunteers killed in 1996 when Cuban jets shot down two planes operated by a Miami-based exile group.